Offbeatmammal/jsNoSpam/README.md

 * User mouses over the obfustated email address (can change to require an explicit click).
 * User navigates with keyboard to obfuscated email address and presses enter.

-The user experience supports mouse, touch, keyboard control and is speech reader compliant (tested with [NVDA](http://www.nvaccess.org/)).
+The user experience supports mouse, touch, keyboard control and is speech reader compliant (tested with [NVDA](http://www.nvaccess.org/)) (If you find any issues, especially with an assistive technology please let me know, ideally with a pull request to fix it!).

 Requires developer to manually encode email addresses using [ROT13](http://rot13.com) before inclusion in the markup.

+The goal is to make the addresses clickable, not require a user to convert from an image or remove words/change the address in any way.

+<b>Caveat:</b> As you do still have the email address in plain text in the javascript there will come a time when a crawler will be able to extract it if it's worth the effort
+(hence the <a href="#note">note below</a>, so a Contact Us form with CATPCHA and other protections will always be more secure.

 How to use
 ----------